citp/privacy-policy-historical/t/tr/tru/trueknowledge.com.md

 ### Contact

-All comments, queries and requests relating to our use of your information are welcomed and should be addressed to William Tunstall-Pedoe at Evi Technologies Limited, Wellington House, East Road, Cambridge, CB1 1BH, United Kingdom or at [privacy@evi.com](mailto:privacy@evi.com) .
+All comments, queries and requests relating to our use of your information are welcomed and should be addressed to William Tunstall-Pedoe at Evi Technologies Limited, Poseidon House, Castle Park, Cambridge, United Kingdom, CB3 0RD or at [privacy@evi.com](mailto:privacy@evi.com) .